KjellHarald/KidsDoHPC/README.md

 Guardian will return information from wikipedia.org **only** if byte check is validated.
 And wikipedia.org is a whitelisted resource.

 Node <------- Controller <------------------- Result

+# Authentication

+As laws are very strict about gathering information, it's decided that Kids Do HPC will use username/password authentication.

+While username/password authentication present their own issues.
+It also gives the best possible transparancy.

+## A word about Transparancy

+Trasparancy is extremely important for Kids Do HPC to work for the public interest.
+And while there are challenges when it comes to transparancy around how our systems work.
+We do our best to explain very detailed how these systems work, without exposing possible security issues.